gusgg1/RESTfulBlog/README.md

 ## A simple blog app with Express, EJS, MongoDB and more...

 * This is a RESTful application.
-  * Creating, editing, deleting following the RESTful pattern with get, post, put and delete.
+  * Creating, editing, updating, deleting following the RESTful pattern with get, post, put and delete.
 * Created with [Semantic UI](https://semantic-ui.com/).
 * It allows user to post a blog with its title, image URL, and text.
   * If user choses not to provide an URL then a default image will be displayed.